Relugolix: History

 Relugolix was first described in 2004.
 It superseded sufugolix (developmental code name TAK-013), which was developed by the same researchers.
-Relugolix was approved for the treatment of uterine fibroids in Japan on 8 January 2019.
+Relugolix was approved for the treatment of uterine fibroids in Japan in January 2019.
 It was the second orally active GnRH antagonist to be introduced for medical use, following elagolix (brand name Orilissa) in July 2018.
 Relugolix was approved for the treatment of prostate cancer in the United States on 18 December 2020.

 The FDA approved relugolix based on evidence from a clinical trial (NCT03085095) of 930 participants 48 to 97 years old with advanced prostate cancer.
 The trial was conducted at 155 sites in the United States, Canada, and countries in South America, Europe and the Asia Pacific region.
 All participants in the trial had advanced prostate cancer.
 Participants were randomly assigned to receive either one relugolix tablet daily (on the first day they received three tables) or an active control (leuprolide acetate) which was given as an injection under the skin every three months.
 The participants and healthcare providers were aware of which treatment was being given.
 The treatment lasted for 48 weeks.
 The efficacy of relugolix was assessed by the percentage of participants who achieved and maintained low testosterone level equal to castration.

 Society and culture

 Names

 Relugolix is the generic name of the drug and its INN, USAN, and JAN.
 It is also known by its former developmental code names RVT-601 and TAK-385.

 Relugolix is sold under the brand name Orgovyx for the treatment of prostate cancer and under the brand name Relumina for the treatment of uterine fibroids.
-Relugolix compounded with ethinyl estradiol and norethindrone is sold under the brand name Myfembree for the treatment of uterine fibroids.
+Relugolix compounded with estradiol hemihydrate and norethindrone is sold under the brand name Myfembree for the treatment of uterine fibroids.

-Availability

-Relugolix is available in the United States and in Japan.

 Legal status

-On 24 February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Orgovyx, intended for the treatment of prostate cancer.
+In February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Orgovyx, intended for the treatment of prostate cancer.
 The applicant for this medicinal product is Myovant Sciences Ireland Limited.
-Relugolix was approved for medical use in the European Union in April 2022.
+Relugolix was approved for medical use in the European Union in April 2022, and in the United Kingdom in July 2022 (although not available in NHS England until August 2024).

-Research

-Relugolix is under development by Myovant Sciences and Takeda for the treatment of uterine fibroids in countries besides Japan such as the United States.
-Relugolix is also under development for the treatment of endometriosis in the United States and other countries.